SelthAfrinon/jolly_jumper_checker/readme.txt

 Description: Checks if an input sequence of numbers is a "Jolly Jumper" sequence.
 A "Jolly Jumper" sequence is a sequence where the difference between subsequent numbers form a set which contains all numbers from one to the size of the input sequence.

 Inputs: <sequence_of_numbers_seperated_by_spaces>
+Note on inputs: Each input sequence must begin with the size of the subsequent sequence as an integer.

 Output: Prints whether the input sequence is "Jolly" to the screen.